-ELIG Gürkaynak Attorneys-at-Law is committed to providing its clients with highquality legal services.
-We combine a solid knowledge of Turkish law with a businessminded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
-Our competition and regulatory department consists of four partners, three counsel and 40 associates.
-We represent corporations, business associations, investment banks, partnerships and individuals in a wide range of competition law matters.
-Our firm also collaborates with many international law firms on Turkish competition law matters.
+ELIG Gürkaynak Attorneys-at-Law is committed to providing its clients with high-quality legal services.
+We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the everchanging needs of our clients in their international and domestic operations.
+Our competition law and regulatory department is led by our partner, Mr Gönenç Gürkaynak, along with four partners, two counsel and 40 associates.